baloise/vue-axios/README.md

 ## Composition API

-To use axios with the composition API import the `useAxios` composable function. `useAxios` return reactive values like `isPending` or functions like `request` to execute a HTTP request.
+To use axios with the composition API import the `useAxios` composable function. `useAxios` return reactive values like `isLoading` or functions like `request` to execute a HTTP request.

 The reactive values gets updated when executing a HTTP request.